Tkap1/twitch_word_game/README.md

 Replace the `twitch_client_id` variable on line 16 with your twitch client id

 # How to set the target channel
-Replace the `g_target_channel` variable in line 9 with your channel name
+Replace the `g_target_channel` variable on line 9 with your channel name